charlesRmajor/base-expo-native-project/README.md

         * purchase
         * subscription
         * restore

+* add permissions tracking to redux/OneSignal/FB Analytics

+* add visual response to clicking on BButton

 # Questions:
 * does this part of AndroidManifest.xml need to be updated for a new project?